-1. There was a 47% increase in fraud and identity theft reports from 2019 to 2020
+1. Fraud and identity theft reports decreased slightly from 2021 to 2022

-Every year, the FTC publishes its Consumer Sentinel Network Data Book — a compilation of statistics stored in a secure online database that’s available only to law enforcement.
 In 2001, the first year of reporting, there were 325,000 reports.
 By 2019, this number had risen to 3.24 million.
-However, the biggest one-year increase took place between 2019 and 2020 when that number rose to 4.7 million (a staggering 47%).
+Since then the biggest one-year increase happened between 2019 and 2020 when the number of fraud reports rose to 4.7 million (a staggering 47% increase).

 2. Seniors lost more than $3 billion in 2020 to financial scams